ConfidentMonteCarlo/ConfidentMonteCarlo/README.md

-###
+### Full version paper:
+**Rigorous_Analysis_of_Guessing_Curves_for_Password_Cracking_Models.pdf** is the full version of IEEE S&P 2023 conference paper with missing proofs and complementary figures.

+If you want to cite this paper, please cite the IEEE S&P 2023 conference version.

-How to use
+### How to use

-train.py takes password file as input and trains a transformer model.
+**train.py** takes password file as input and trains a transformer model.

-transformer_guess.py takes a trained model and test password file as input and generates confident guesses for passwords in the test file.
+**transformer_guess.py** takes a trained model and test password file as input and generates confident guesses for passwords in the test file.

 <!--